 This is different from a commonly taught method of “outer to outer” measurement.
 Many labs don’t specify the method they use, but our template for AA documentation includes the LELE method.
 A related issue concerns the presence of thrombus in the lumen as a AAA gets larger.
 The diameter of the aorta can be underestimated if we put the posterior cursor at the beginning of the thrombus, rather than at the beginning of the posterior wall.
 Here is a clip of a moderate sized AAA that had thrombus both anteriorly and posteriorly.

-Measuring just the lumen gives a falsely low number, but, there is also danger of a falsely low measurement with the LELE method if the posterior cursor is put at the beginning of the posterior thrombus.
+Measuring just the lumen gives a falsely low number, but there is also danger of a falsely low measurement with the LELE method if the posterior cursor is put at the beginning of the posterior thrombus.
 Below is the actual measurement taken (4.7 cm) of this AAA, which was well done with the posterior cursor placed beyond the thrombus at the echogenic start of the posterior wall.
 This measurement agreed with a subsequent CT measurement.
-Ideally, we should have magnified this AA before using the calipers.
+This image was centered in the best focus position for the Edge machine.